Frequently Asked Questions:

 Two meals a day Monday through Friday – a hot lunch and a cold sack meal for dinner – along with a friendly visit from a Meals on Wheels volunteer.
-Service is not available on the weekends or on the six major holidays.
+Service is not available on the weekends or on major holidays.

 What are other benefits?

 Meals on Wheels helps people maintain their independence and cuts health care costs by allowing our clients to remain in the comfort of their own homes.